 - Stress and cognition

 Research OverviewAt the core of our sense of self and personal history are emotional memories.
 Although emotional or stressful experiences tend to be memorable, emotional arousal can also impair various aspects of memory.
 In recent years, research into arousal and memory has focused on the key role of the amygdala in enhancing perception and memory of emotionally arousing stimuli.
 But enhanced memory for arousing information is only part of the story--there is also abundant evidence that arousal enhances some aspects of memory while impairing other aspects.
 In our lab, we are testing the theory that arousal enhances high-priority neural representations but suppresses low-priority neural representations of stimuli.
-We also are examining how age-related changes in inhibitory processes affect the influence of arousal.
+Currently we are focusing on how age-related changes in inhibitory processes affect the influence of arousal.

 Selected PublicationsView a complete PubMed searchView a complete Google Scholar search